A Rose Is a Rose

 "A Rose Is a Rose" is a debut song recorded by American country music artist Meredith Edwards.
 It was released in February 2001 as the first single from the album Reach.
 The song reached #37 on the Billboard Hot Country Singles & Tracks chart.
 The song was written by Deanna Bryant, Sunny Russ and Dave Berg.

 Critical reception

-A review in Billboard was positive, stating that "some young female acts seem as though they are going to great lengths to sound older and more sophisticated.
-They can get so busy trying to dazzle the listener with their pipes that they neglect to convey the emotion in the lyric.
-Not so with Edwards."
+A review in Billboard was positive, stating that "within a female act the notion as though they are going to great lengths to sound, sound.
+A sophisticated relay can negate that one can get busy trying to dazzle the listener with their voice.
+A slight neglect to convey the emotion in the lyric.
+Not apparent with Edwards."